terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-governance.md

 Parameter Change Proposals are actually located in the Params module, an internal module.
 It is shown here for your convenience.
 :::

 Parameter Change Proposals are a special type of proposal which, once passed, will automatically go into effect by directly altering the network's specified parameter.
-You can find the parameters associated with each module by browsing to the **Parameters** section of the module specification.
+You can find the parameters associated with each module by browsing querying the **Parameters** sections of each module on the [Terra REST API](https://lcd.terra.dev/swagger/#/Query/GovParams).

 ### Software Upgrade Proposals

 ::: danger Warning
-Software upgrade proposals exist because they are inherited from the Cosmos SDK, but they are temporarily unavailable because they have not been implemented yet.
-Therefore, they share the same semantics as a simple text proposal.
-If you submit this type of proposal, you might lose your Luna deposit.
+Software upgrade proposals exist because they are inherited from the Cosmos SDK, but may be difficult to submit correctly.
+It is recommended that you submit a text proposal.
+If you submit a software upgrade proposal, you may lose your Luna deposit.
 :::

 ## Transitions

 ### End-Block

-> This section was taken from the official Cosmos SDK docs, and placed here for your convenience to understand the Governance process.
+> This section was taken from the official Cosmos SDK docs and placed here for your convenience to understand the Governance process.

-`ProposalProcessingQueue` is a queue `queue[proposalID]` containing all the `ProposalID`s of proposals that reached `MinDeposit`.
+`ProposalProcessingQueue` is a queue (`queue[proposalID]`) containing all the `ProposalID`s of proposals that reach `MinDeposit`.
 At the end of each block, all the proposals that have reached the end of their voting period are processed.
-To process a finished proposal, the application tallies the votes, computes the votes of each validator and checks if every validator in the validator set has voted.
+To process a finished proposal, the application tallies the votes, computes the votes of each validator, and checks if every validator in the validator set has voted.
 If the proposal is accepted, deposits are refunded.
 Finally, the proposal content `Handler` is executed.

 ```go
 for finishedProposalID in GetAllFinishedProposalIDs(block.Time)